Skip to main content

 Duane Mass - B.S. in Architecture

-Duane Mass is the founder and president of Mass Architects.
-Mass founded his architecture firm with a determination to provide customer service and attention to detail.
-His passion for the built environment remains as palpable today as when he started his practice over 20 years ago.
+Duane Mass founded his architecture firm, Mass Architecture, with a determination to provide customer service and attention to detail.
+His passion for the built environment remains as palpable today as when he started his firm over 20 years ago.

-Sixteen years ago, Mass led the initiative with Gov. Brad Henry to restore the State Capitol as capitol architect.
-The restoration began in 2014 and will be dedicated soon.
+Mass led the initiative with Oklahoma Gov. Brad Henry to restore the State Capitol.
+The restoration began in 2014 and was completed in 2023.
+The American Subcontractors Association named Mass the 2013 Architect of the Year.

 Craig Stunkel